 - The Off-Campus Programs student waiver is available in the application system.

 - Transcript.
-Official transcripts are needed for affiliated programs and should be requested through Voyager (Transcript Request for Affiliated OCP - JAN 2015.pdf).
+Official transcripts are needed for affiliated programs and should be requested through Voyager (Transcript Request for Affiliated OCP).
 Students do not need to request an official transcript if applying to Senegal or the London Centre but will instead complete a release for an unofficial transcript to be requested on their behalf.

 - For affiliated programs: The program's application forms and all supporting materials are due to the Off-Campus Programs office by the Lawrence application deadline.
 The official transcript you request from the Registrar's Office will be included with the program application and you do not have to request additional transcripts for the program application.
 Faculty recommendation forms for the program's application should be sent to the Off-Campus Programs Office.
 After the on-campus application review process, those applications gaining Lawrence's support will be sent on to the program for their final admissions decision.
 Applicants to affiliated programs will complete a section in the application system call 'Non-LU Program Application Materials' where they tell us which materials for the program's application to expect.
 Program application materials that are submitted to the program electronically through the program's application website do not need to be listed.